practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $
 ```

-Only looking by above table, I would implement a security related program only with these programming languages:
+Only looking by above table, I would implement a security related program only with these programming languages (at the moment):

 - C
 - C3